pfsense/docs/source/releases/2-0-new-features-and-changes.rst

 -  Some community-contributed themes added
 -  Contextual help available on every page in the web interface, linking to a webpage containing help and documentation specific to that page.
--  Help menu for quick access to online resources (forum, wiki, paid support, etc.)
+-  Help menu for quick access to online resources (forum, docs, paid support, etc.)

 Aliases